 As the holy tzaddik R. Mendele of Kosov z”l said, there is no one in the world who has the attribute of truth in its entirety.
 Rather, it is merely that one may be more distant from falsehood, and another even farther.
 But the real truth in its perfect wholeness – this world is not deserving or in the proper state for receiving the real truth in its entirety.
-This will not be until the fulfillment of the verse in Daniel 12, “And from the time the daily sacrifice was removed and the silent abomination placed, is one thousand, two hundred, and ninety” [aleph resh tzadik].
+This will not be until the fulfillment of the verse in Daniel 12[:11], “And from the time that the daily sacrifice shall be taken away, and the abomination that maketh desolate set up, there shall be a thousand two hundred and ninety days.” [aleph resh tzadik].
 This is [equal to the gematriya of] hishlich emet artza [“cast truth to the ground” – aleph resh tzadik], and this is also [equal to the gematriya of] ta’ale emet min ha’aretz [“raise truth from the ground” [aleph resh tzadik].

-In contrast to the previous citation, it is unclear whether the Rebbe is referring to truth in an individual’s self-knowledge, but We may assume that his meaning includes this type of truth.
+In contrast to the previous passage, it is unclear whether the Rebbe is referring to truth in the sense of an individual’s self-knowledge.
+We may, however, assume that this is what he has in mind.

 The requirement to know oneself well is supposed to lead the individual to humility.
 In almost all forms of Hasidism, we find repeated demands for recognition of the Creator’s greatness and humanity’s inferiority, and particularly for the individual’s recognition of his own lowliness.
-Often, teachers of late Hasidism use the terms “nullification of being” and “transforming the ‘I’ into ‘nothingness.’”
-In early Hasidism, these terms expressed ecstatic states of negation of self, emphasizing the requirement to completely nullify the value of the individual, or extreme adherence to the quality of humility.
+Often, teachers of late Hasidism use the terms “nullification of being” and “transforming the ‘I’ [ani] into ‘nothingness’ [ayin]” In early Hasidism, these terms expressed ecstatic states of self-negation, emphasizing the requirement to completely nullify the value of the individual, or extreme adherence to the quality of humility.

-On this issue, R. Menachem Mendel is no different from his colleagues, and he even coined several brilliant phrases on this topic.
-However, alongside these extreme demands, in the writings of many hasidic masters we find a willingness to permit the individual to recognize his own greatness at times, when this will help him to escape from despair and reinforce his worship of God.
-This “permission” is mostly supported by the verse “And his heart was uplifted in the ways of the Lord” (II Chronicles 17:6), but sometimes other sources are invoked.
-Naturally, the hasidic thinkers do not (and cannot) give precise tests to answer the question of when to use this quality and when to use the opposite one.
+On this issue, R. Menachem Mendel is no different from his colleagues, and he even coined several pithy phrases on the topic.
+However, alongside these extreme demands, in the writings of many hasidic masters we find a willingness to permit the individual to sometimes recognize his own greatness, when this will help him to escape despair and reinforce his worship of God.
+This “permission” is mostly supported by the verse “And his heart was lifted up in the ways of the Lord” (II Chronicles 17:6), but sometimes other sources are invoked.
+Naturally, the hasidic thinkers do not (and cannot) give precise criteria for selecting one approach over the other.
 Most of hasidic literature simply presents the conflicting demands.
-But in Peshischa philosophy, we note a tendency to use this dualistic tension to emphasize the difficulty in the pursuit of truth, and perhaps even the avoidance of attaining it.
+But in Peshischa thought, we can see a tendency to use this dualistic tension to emphasize the of pursuing the truth, and perhaps also its evasiveness.
 Kaufman calls this “the dialectic of Ecclesiastes and the Song of Songs,” where Ecclesiastes represents the concept of the individual’s shfelut baseness), while the Song of Songs represents the appreciation of the individual’s positive qualities, both physical and spiritual.